 At the Meeting, shareholders must appoint the auditors of the Corporation to hold office until the next annual meeting of shareholders and shareholders will be asked to authorize the directors to fix the remuneration of the auditors appointed.
-The Board of Directors and the Audit Committee recommend the appointment of KPMG LLP as auditors of the Corporation.
+The Board of Directors and the Audit Committee recommend to vote FOR the appointment of KPMG LLP as auditors of the Corporation.